 Remember, these terms are discussed in a light-hearted fashion and you shouldn't worry if you don't know what they all mean.
 If you want to learn timeless investing terminology, check out our Learn app, it's free!

 Also, be warned that investing in meme stocks and those discussed on social media can be risky.
 This is because, most of the time, increases in stock price are not related to the company's fundamentals so you could end up losing a lot of your money due to extreme volatility.

-Investing in meme stocks is very risky, if you want access to a shortlist of market-beating stocks, MyWallSt’s got you covered.
-Start your free trial now.
+Investing in meme stocks is very risky, if you want access to a shortlist of market-beating stocks, MyWallSt's got you covered.
+Start your free access now.

 © 2023 MyWallSt Ltd. All rights reserved.